egonw/cdk-cxsmiles/enumeration.i.md

-# Enumerating chemical structures for a CXSMILES
+# Enumerating chemical structures for a CxSMILES

 ## Filtering by molecular formular